"A portrait is a picture in which there is just a tiny little something not quite right about the mouth." -- John Singer Sargent

 “Miss Inez Milholland, prize beauty of the suffragets, surprised most everybody by announcing that she is now the wife of Eugene Boissevein of Amsterdam, to whom she was introduced in New York last winter by Guglielmo Marconi, wireless inventor.
 They are spending their honeymoon in Holland.”

-Her marriage to Eugene Boissewein also made headlines by the fact she had proposed to him, three times.
+Her marriage to Eugen Boissewein also made headlines by the fact she had proposed to him, three times.
 This headline and image by Underwood and Underwood appeared in The Chicago Day Book on Jan.
 3, 1916.

 "Let her go toward the man with extended hand.
 Let her put her case to him freely and frankly three times if necessary.
 I did! … Leap year or any other year I am for woman's free education, free work and free speech in love as well as out of it.”